weeniemount/weenos/README.md

 # credits
 kde plasma made by the, well, kde plasma devs

-fedora also made by the fedoa devs
+fedora also made by the fedora devs

 ublue for making it possible to make my funny os